kenichi/angelo/README.md

 route block is the body of the response in full.
 Chunked response support was recently added to Reel, and look for that support in Angelo soon.

+Angelo also features `before` and `after` blocks, just like Sinatra.
+The one difference lies in how after blocks are handled.
+See the Errors section below for more info.

 There is also [Mustermann](#mustermann) support for full-on, Sinatra-like path matching and params.